- Wetland Mitigation

 Putting the Pieces Together

-We start with local plant material.
+Start with local plant material.

 Our unique approach at native groundcover restoration is the product of much trial and error.
 Many native plant species (especially grasses) occur over a very wide range of the United States and Canada and it is widely accepted that there is wisdom in using ecotypes of local origin.
 Some reasons cited include the risk of contaminating local genetics and thereby potentially weakening the species.
 Another is that wildlife have adapted to certain attributes of local ecotypes of plants.
-Over the course of more than ten years of experience in planting native groundcover in the Southeast we have found that the geographical origin of the material used can definitely affect a project’s long-term success.
+Over the course of many years of experience in planting native groundcover in the Southeast we have found that the geographical origin of the material used can definitely affect a project’s long-term success.

 Using the same genetics that have adapted to the specific conditions of the target area over thousands of years is the obvious reason for the much higher success rates of these plantings.
 While there is no replacement for local ecotypes, some species are much less sensitive to geographical changes and are more adaptable than others.
 ‘Alamo’ and ‘Kanlow’ switchgrass are good examples of this.

-We consider your unique objectives and weigh them against the natural characteristics of your site.
+Consider unique objectives and weigh them against the natural characteristics of your site.

 In addition to habitat improvement, we provide services, seeds and plants for a variety of other applications from erosion control to aesthetic treatments.
 (Wildlife will use them and don’t care what the intent was) This being said, our specialty is in fire-adapted ecosystems.
 Regular fire always means native grasses.
 Our first order of priority is restoring the native grass base on the site.
 In addition to providing habitat, native grasses provide the fine fuel needed for thorough burning, which is critical for the long-term success of these systems.
 Many times this involves canopy reduction and herbicide to enhance and release grasses already present in the seed bank.